-Composite photography allows you to create landscapes that ask questions and make heads turn.
-You can combine different landscapes to make one stunning composite photograph.
+Composite photography lets you create landscapes that ask questions and make heads turn.
+You can combine different landscapes to make one stunning composite photo.

-Charlie Davoli is an artist who loves to combine landscapes, creating new surreal worlds.
+Charlie Davoli is an artist who loves to combine landscapes to create new surreal worlds.
 He often combines familiar scenes from Earth with shots of space.
-But in the example below, he combines mountainous terrain with a towering cityscape.

-Each layer mask is blended seamlessly to create a natural scene.
 Bringing contrasting landscapes together is a great idea for a composite image.
-But it can also send a message.
+But this can also send a message.
 It can raise questions about our struggling environment.
-Or it can make predictions about the future.
+Or it can make future predictions.

 6. Use Composite Images to Tell a Story

-Composite photography gives you plenty of opportunities to include storytelling techniques.
-You can add visual elements that draw the viewer’s attention and keep it for the next chapter.
+Composite photography gives you plenty of opportunities to use storytelling techniques.
+You can add visual elements to draw the viewer’s attention and have them guessing their larger meaning.

-You can add symbolic elements to the original photo, like animals, objects, and colours.
+Add symbolic elements to the original photo, like animals, objects, and colors.
 They can be surreal and obscure.
-But if you select them with purpose, they’ll enhance the meaning of your composition.
+But if you select them with purpose, they can enhance the meaning of your composition.

-Use the character of your image to advance the narrative.
-They can be led down pathways or through doors.
-A strong composition leads the viewer’s eye, and they’ll follow the subject of the tale you’re telling.
+Also, use the character of your image to advance the narrative.
+Viewers can be led down pathways or through doors.
+A strong composition leads the viewer’s eye, and they’ll follow the subject of your tale.

 Fabiola is an expert storyteller.
 Her composite photography is full of narrative.
-And she takes you through a world of make-believe, each scene more magical than the last.
+And she takes you through a world of make-believe.
+Each scene is more magical than the last.

 Composite image-making gives you so much freedom there’s often a temptation to go over the top.
-It’s easy to add another layer mask and incorporate more details into your photo.
+Adding another layer mask and incorporating more details into your photo is easy.
 But sometimes less is more.
 And a little restraint can produce some powerful minimalist imagery.